 Stack’em High, Lent is Coming!

 Shrove Tuesday, Fat Tuesday, Mardi Gras… all of these names apply to the last day before Lent begins on Ash Wednesday.
-At St. Paul’s, Ivy, we will celebrate this feast on Sunday, March 2, with a fabulous pancake breakfast served by our Youth and Master Pancake Flipper Matt Franz.
+At St. Paul’s, Ivy, we will celebrate this feast on Sunday, February 15, with a fabulous pancake breakfast served by our Youth.
 Tickets will be available at the door, and proceeds will help fund the Youth Summer Service Trip to St. James School in Philadelphia: $10 for individuals, $15 for couples, $25 for families, or your donation.

 Tickets can be purchased at the door: $10 for individuals, $15 for couples, and $25 for families (or your choice of donation).
 Enter the raffle that day for the chance to win your very own King Cake!